kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 ### Q92
 A 31-year-old is brought to A&E unconscious.
 He has been involved in a road traffic accident (RTA).
 He had a right tension pneumothorax which was treated at the scene by needle thoracocentesis.
 On arrival he has a heart rate of 134 beats/min, a BP of 82/45 mmHg and an RR of 38 breaths/min.
 On examination he has absent breath sounds and hyper-resonance on the right side of the chest, with tracheal deviation to the left.
-#### Answer: G. Needle thoracocentesis
+#### Answer: G. Needle thoracocentesis - TRUE (*tension pneumothorax*)
-- Pneumothorax
+- This man has signs of a tension pneumothorax
+	- Hyper-resonance, absence of breath sounds and tracheal deviation all support Dx
+- He has already had a needle thoracocentesis, but during transfer the cannula may have displaced or occluded
+- A further attempt at needle thoracocentesis should be made
+- **NOTE** Definitive treatment is with a chest drain

 ### Q93
 A 29-year-old man was involved in an RTA.
 He was the front seat passenger.
 He is complaining of severe chest pain.
 On examination he is tachycardic, with a heart rate of 104 beats/min, an RR of 20 breaths/min and a BP of 140/68 mmHg.
 On examination he has slightly reduced air entry on the left base, which is also dull to percussion.
 The trachea is slightly deviated to the right.
 Chest X-ray shows a small left haemothorax and a widened mediastinum.
-#### Answer: H. Pericardiocentesis
+#### Answer: H. Pericardiocentesis - *FALSE* = I. Urgent arteriography
-- Pericardial effusion
+- This man may have traumatic aortic rupture
+- The widened mediastinum, left haemothorax and deviation of the trachea to the right support this diagnosis
+- Although this patient appears stable, it is imperative that further assessment of his aorta is carried out by means of either a CT scan or arteriography
+- Patients with aortic injury who have a chance of survival usually have an incomplete laceration near the ligamentum arteriosum of the aorta
+- Specific signs are frequently absent and further investigation is warranted if aortic injury is suspected

 ### Q94
-A 34-year-old is brought in with a stab wound to the right side of his mediastinum.
-On arrival in the department he is in cardiac arrest.
+A 34-year-old is brought in with a *stab wound* to the right side of his mediastinum.
+On arrival in the department he is in *cardiac arrest*.
 The ECG trace shows pulseless electrical activity.
-#### Answer: B. Cardiopulmonary resuscitation - ?
+#### Answer: B. Cardiopulmonary resuscitation - *FALSE* = D. Immediate open thoracotomy
+- Patients with penetrating thoracic injuries who present with cardiac arrest or pulseless electrical activity are candidates for immediate open thoracotomy
+- Closed cardiopulmonary resuscitation would not be effective in this situation
+- A left anterior thoracotomy is the procedure of choice, with ongoing resuscitation procedures

 Q95-100: Theme: Carcinogens